VandyDataScience-Internal/recruitment-2023-template/Level 3/README.md

-# 🙌 Welcome to Level 3 of the 2023 EM/Dev Assessment! 🙌
+# 🌺 Welcome to Level 3 of the 2023 EM/Dev Assessment! 🌺

 Congratulations on finishing Levels 1 and 2!
 In Level 3, we will be **evaluating the model** that you have built in Level 2.

-## Output:
+## Objective:

 Your output for Level 3 should assess the: